camunda/camunda-tf-rosa/.github/actions/rosa-delete-cluster/README.md

 | `tf-terraform-wrapper`     | Whether or not to install a wrapper to wrap subsequent calls of the `terraform` binary and expose its STDOUT, STDERR, and exit code as outputs named `stdout`, `stderr`, and `exitcode` respectively.
 Defaults to `true`. | false | `true` |

 ## Usage

+For this destruction action, it is not necessary to have called the creation action just before, as the state will be retrieved via the bucket.

 Create a file in your repository's `.github/workflows` directory, for example `delete-rosa-hcp.yml`, with the following content: